 Welcome to our strategy guide for Hanamura Temple, a Battleground in Heroes of the Storm.
 In these pages, you will find everything required to understand how it is designed, from Map Objectives to Mercenary Camps, and how to play it, from drafting to team strategy.

 Hanamura Temple's Overview

-Hanamura Temple is a 2-lane Battleground with diagonal symmetry, meaning that the bottom-left zone is equal to the top-right zone and the top-left zone is equal to the bottom-right zone.
+Hanamura Temple is a 2-lane Battleground with rotational symmetry, meaning that the bottom-left zone is equal to the top-right zone and the top-left zone is equal to the bottom-right zone.

 Being an Overwatch-themed Battleground, the signature Objective of Hanamura Temple is a Payload that deals damage to enemy Structures once successfully escorted to its final destination.

 On this Battleground you can also find two unique types of Mercenary Camps that are not present elsewhere: the Sentinel Camp, that is so powerful that it is the primary component of the recommended strategy for playing Hanamura Temple, and the Recon Camp, that works similarly to a Watch Tower.